vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 Bill Gates and Elon Musk have become somewhat of an American phenomenon.
-Even some of Europe's notable tech leaders, such as [Linus Torvalds][linus] (creator of Linux, the operating system that runs the web :smirk:) and [Guido van Rossum][guido] (creator of Python, the language that enables rapid development and machine learning), have relocated to the United States.
-Supposedly, a culture so eager to celebrate individualism and support such dreamers in a manner like America, will enable many more of such visionaries to do what other deem "crazy".
+Even some of Europe's notable tech leaders, such as [Linus Torvalds][linus] (creator of Linux, the operating system that runs the web :smirk:) and [Guido van Rossum][guido] (creator of Python, a language that facilitates rapid software development and machine learning), have relocated to the United States.
+Supposedly, a culture so eager to celebrate individualism and support such dreamers in a manner, will enable many more of such visionaries to do what others deem "crazy".
 Meanwhile, Europe's different mindset could give birth to ventures of a considerably different nature.
-Since funds are more readily streaming into the European startup sector, we can expect some interesting developments over the coming years.
+Since funds are more readily streaming into the European startup sector, I'm already looking forward to witness how other models, such as cooperative models for example, will shape the European startup scene.

 [linus]: https://en.wikipedia.org/wiki/Linus_Torvalds
 [guido]: https://gvanrossum.github.io/